-The following information and comments are from English teachers who have taught, or are currently teaching English in Kuwait.
+The following information and comments are from a survey we conducted of English teachers who have taught, or are currently teaching English in Kuwait.

 Do I need a degree to teach in Kuwait?

 “If you teach for a Western or European school, yes.
 If you teach for a private institution, not always.
 You receive more pay if you have a Bachelors and beyond.”

 Do I need a TEFL qualification and/or experience?

 A CELTA or equivalent plus one to three years experience are typical requirements.